 TECUMSEH has no grave, but eagles dipt

-Their rav'ning beaks, and drank his stout hearts tide,
+Their ravining beaks, and drank his stout heart's tide,

 Leaving his bones to whiten where he died.

-His skin by Christian tomahawks was stripp'd
+His skin by Christian tomahawks was stripp't

 From the bare fibres.
 Impotence of pride!

-Triumphant o'er th' earth-worm, but in vain;
+Triumphant o'er the earth-worm, but in vain;

-Deeming th' impassive spirit to deride,
+Desiring th' impassive spirit to deride,

 Which nothing or immortal knows no pain.

-Might ye torment him to this earth again That were an agony; his children's blood Delug'd his soul, and like a fiery flood, Scorch'd up his core of being; then the stain Offlight was on him, and the wringing thought, He should no more the crimson hatchet raise, Nor drink from kindred lips his song of praise, So liberty, he deem'd, with life, was cheaply bought.
+Might ye torment him to this earth again That were an agony; his children's blood Delug'd his soul, and like a firey flood, Scorch'd up his core of being; then the stain Or flight was on him, and the wringing thought, He should no more the crimson batchet raise, Nor drink from kindred lips his song of praise, So liberty, he deem'd, with life, cheaply bought.

 CHAP.
-VIII
+VIII.

-AFTER every known recipe and surgical amusement had tortured, ineffectually, my emaciated frame, a return to native air was pronounced by the illegitimate sons of Messrs.
-Galen & Esculapius, my last resource, and I left Montreal, not as the contemplating sage would the Ruins of Palmyra, or a Grecian Temple, with regret; nor had I the parting curiosity of Mrs. Lot-In a Sleigh we crossed the River St. Lawrence, which was a carriage without wheels, open sides, ornamented with a kind of curtain, drawn by four excellent horses; and we reached the town of La Prairie, the distance of nine miles, in one hour and twenty minutes, through stupendous mountains of ice, and chasms of wintry desolation.
-This mode of travelling was novel, and rather unpleasant at this period; for flesh and bones had dissolved partnerships, and I found myself rather too transparent, to encounter the chance of limb dislocation; but wrapt in the skin of a buffalo, and a seal-skin cap, I preferred the pure air, although cold and piercing, to the stewing exhalation of stoves within doors.
-On the following morning, after leaving St. John's, we crossed Lake Champlain, and our driver exclaimed, " There they are."
-"What?" said I "Why the British ships;" and the scene of action pointed out where England's navy suffered shameful defeat; the captive fleet were sad trophies of the fight.
-My friend Jehu's remarks were true, but rather gallingly unpleasant: this was the third exibition of the kind, I had seen the vanquished Flotilla of Lake Erie, and the Neither Nelson nor Cochrane crest-fallen Guerrier. was there---a prospective of Westminster Abbey, nor that monitor, " England expects every man to do his duty."
+After every known recipe and surgical amusement had tortured, ineffectually, my emaciated frame, a return to native air was pronounced by the illegitimate sons of Messrs.
+Galen & Esculapius, my last resource, and I left Montreal, not as the contemplating sage would the Ruins of Palmira, or a Grecian Temple, with regret; nor had I the parting curiosity of Mrs Lot.-In a Sleigh we crossed the river St. Lawrence, which was a carriage without wheels, open sides, ornamented with a kind of curtain, drawn by four excellent horses: and we reached the town of La Prairie, the distance of nine miles in one hour and twenty minutes, through stupendous mountains of ice, and chasms of wintry desolation.
+This mode of travelling was novel, and rather unpleasant at this period; for flesh and boues had dissolved partnership, and I found myself rather too transparent, to encounter the chance of limb dislocation; but wrapt in the skin of a buffalo, and a seal-skin cap, I preferred the pure air. although cold and piercing, to the stewing exalation of stoves within doors.
+On the following morning, after leaving St. John's we crossed Lake Champlain, and ourdriver exclaimed, " There they are." " What?" said I "Why the British ships;" and the scene of action, pointed out where England's navy suffered shameful defeat; the captive fleet were sad trophies of the fight.
+My friend Jehn's remarks were true, but rather gallingly unpleasant: this was the third exhibition of the kind.
+I had seen the vanquished Flotilla of Lake Erie, and the crest-fallen Guerrier.
+Neither Nelson nor Cochrane was there-a perspective of Westminster Abbey, or that monitor, " England expects every man to do his duty."

-We proceeded rapidly on by way of Swanton, Burlington, Vergennes, Cambridge, Salem, Lansingburgh, and Trov. to Albany.
+We proceeded rapidly on by way of Swanton, Burlington, Vergennis, Cambridge, Salem, Lausinburgh, and Troy, to Albany.
 Burlington and Salem are pretty towns, formed of wood, elegantly painted, resembling bandboxes.
-Returning to our old quarters in Albany, a good fire and a welcome look from mine host and his clean good-tempered spouse, Mr. and Mrs. Jones, State-street, re-animated our frozen frames; and as a skilful M. D. was recommended, and pronounced infallible, prudence and hope p mpted a halt for a few days:
+Returning to our old quarters in Albany, a good fire and a welcome look from mine host and his clean good-tempered spouse, Mr. and Mrs. Jones, State-street, re-animated our frozen frames; and as a skilful M. D. was recommended, and pronounced infallible, prudence and hope prompted a halt for a few days.